bceverly/sysmanage/FEATURES-TODO.md

     string externalization /
     translation.

-11. Add OpenTelemetry support to sysmanage and sysmanage-agent so that the performance can be monitoried in a large-scale production environment.
+10. Add OpenTelemetry support to sysmanage and sysmanage-agent so that the performance can be monitoried in a large-scale production environment.

-12. Add the ability to deploy an antivirus solution that is platform approriate to the hosts along with centralized configuration file management of it.
+11. Add the ability to deploy an antivirus solution that is platform approriate to the hosts along with centralized configuration file management of it.

+12. It would be cool for sysmanage- docs to have a sysmanage.yaml and sysmanage-agent.yaml inter- active config builder screen where you get to choose your values / options from a list and press a button and it generates the yaml in a window that you can then copy from.

+13. For Ubuntu (and possibly other
+    Linux platforms?) we need to
+    be able to push a request to
+    add a PPA to a remote host
+    from a UI on the server.